Azure-Samples/ms-identity-ciam-dotnet-tutorial/2-Authorization/3-call-own-api-dotnet-core-daemon/README.md

 var toDoApiClient = serviceProvider.GetRequiredService<IDownstreamApi>();
 ```

-The `toDoApiClient` is already loaded with an in-memory cache for tokens and the configurations held within the `ToDoListClient\appsettings.json` file and the client credentials stored within that same file to immediately make calls to the `ToDoListApi`.
+The `toDoApiClient` is already loaded with an in-memory cache for tokens and the configurations held within the `ToDoListClient\appsettings.json` file and the client credentials stored within that same file to immediately make calls to the `ToDoListAPI`.

 The client can also make requests using the credentials out of the box for requests like **GET**, **POST** and **DELETE**.
 You can see examples of this throughout the code that can also deserialize JSON from request responses into C# objects with no further configuration.